Utility maximization in constrained and unbounded financial markets: Applications to indifference valuation, regime switching, consumption and Epstein-Zin recursive utility

-On one hand, the boundedness assumption on the payoff $F$ excludes many interesting cases such as call options.
-On the other hand, the Class (D) condition in the admissible set $\mathcal{A}_D$ is technical, and seems unnecessary (at least for $F$ bounded from below and exponentially integrable).
+On one hand, the assumption of boundedness on the payoff $F$ leads to the exclusion of various interesting cases, such as call options.
+On the other hand, the technical nature of the Class (D) condition within the admissible set $\mathcal{A}_D$ appears unnecessary, particularly when $F$ is bounded from below and exponentially integrable.

-Our aim in this section is to relax the above two assumptions, which are crucial to the proofs in \cite{him}, by using the elements from the theory of quadratic BSDE with \emph{unbounded terminal data}.
+We aim to relax the above two assumptions, which are crucial to the proofs in \cite{him}, by leveraging the elements from the theory of quadratic BSDE with \emph{unbounded} terminal data, coupled with the convex duality theory.